CircuitFlyer/Climb_and_Dive/docs/Bluetooth App.md

 The preferred Bluetooth app is called ***Bluefruit Connect*** published by Adafruit industries and is available as a free download from both [Android Google Play][2] or from the [Apple App Store][1].
 Adafruit publishes this app as a generic Bluetooth, or BLE (Bluetooth Low Energy), development tool for programmers and hobbyists to experiment with the various Bluetooth enabled development boards that they offer.

 {: .highlight }
-**Update:** Feb 18, 2026 - The Adafruit Bluefruit Connect app is back in the Google Play store!
-It was temporarily removed while Adafruit developers upgraded to the latest requirements from Google.
+**Update:** April, 2026 - Attention iPhone users: Once you become familiar with the Bluefruit Connect app, I found a suggested alternative app called [**BLESerial nRF**][4] that you may like to try.
+Sorry, it's not available for Android users.

 The Bluefruit Connect app is capable of several different tasks.
 Communication with the Climb_and_Dive timer only requires the use of the UART Service.
 UART is a standardized communications protocol used to transfer data between different devices.
 Pairing is not required.